George Sterling: "The Black Vulture"

+1912 and 1913 productivity

 The years 1912 and 1913 saw a burst of productivity from Sterling.
-His poems appeared in national publications American Magazine, Bookman, Century, Current Opinion, Everybody's Magazine, Harper's Monthly, Hearst's International, North American Review, Saturday Evening Post, and other magazines, and were reprinted by the Washington Post and other newspapers across the country.
+His poems appeared in national publications American Magazine, Bookman, Century, Current Opinion, Everybody's Magazine, Harper's Monthly, Hearst's International, North American Review, Saturday Evening Post, and other magazines, and were reprinted by The Washington Post and other newspapers across the country.
 In 1912 a nationwide contest had been announced, offering large cash prizes for what judges chose as the three best poems published in a newspaper or magazine during 1912 but not published in any book.
 Sterling submitted an ode to Robert Browning, and out of hundreds of poets who entered, won second place.
 He received a cash award of almost $8,000 in today's money.
 Even with many sales of his verses, Sterling was dissatisfied by how little money his poems earned.
 In January 1913 he began writing short fiction.
 "Finished my first short-story, 'Mr. Easton & the Dryad!'" he wrote in his diary.

 Meanwhile, Sterling sold his poetry for the first time to the prestigious magazine The Smart Set, one of the most irreverent and influential literary magazines of its time.
 The Smart Sets prominence grew thanks to its two editors, H. L. Mencken and George Jean Nathan.
 Mencken, first as editor of Smart Set and later of American Mercury, became Sterling's best customer, buying more of his poetry and prose than any other editor.
 Mencken became much more than just a buyer to Sterling; the two men would be frequent pen pals, they would visit in person in New York and San Francisco, and Mencken would be indirectly involved in Sterling's suicide.